gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 - Use inline link markdown markup `[Text](https://example.com)`.
   It's easier to read, review, and maintain. **Do not** use `[Text][identifier]`.
 - To link to internal documentation, use relative links, not full URLs.
-Use `../` to navigate tp high-level directories, and always add the file name `file.md` at the end of the link with the `.md` extension, not `.html`.
+Use `../` to navigate to high-level directories, and always add the file name `file.md` at the end of the link with the `.md` extension, not `.html`.
   Example: instead of `[text](../../merge_requests/)`, use `[text](../../merge_requests/index.md)` or, `[text](../../ci/README.md)`, or,